SamOBrienOlinger/PP4/README.md

    - The icons for the footer  were taken from [Font Awesome](https://fontawesome.com/)

+## **Deployment**

+- The site was deployed to GitHub pages using the following steps:

+  - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch
+  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+  - The live link can be found [Here](https://samobrienolinger.github.io/Cockapoo-Club/index.html)

 ## **Features Left to Implement**

 - Two other ideas for future features include: